grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time.md

 excerpt: Send your time-series k6 metrics to multiple file formats and services
 ---

-Besides writing granular, timestamped metrics to [JSON](../end-of-test/json) and [CSV](../end-of-test/json), you can also stream them to the following external services:
+Besides writing granular metrics to [JSON](../end-of-test/json) and [CSV](../end-of-test/json), you can also stream them to the following external services:

 <Blockquote mod="note" title="This list applies to tests on your machine">